cockroachdb/docs/src/current/cockroachcloud/plan-your-cluster.md

 - **Capacity for multi-region clusters**: A multi-region cluster's capacity is available to all cluster nodes in all regions, but is not pre-allocated per region.
 The cluster's CPU utilization across regions cannot exceed its provisioned capacity.

-- **Multi-region pricing by the most expensive region**: The overall [compute capacity cost]({% link cockroachcloud/billing.md %}) for a multi-region CockroachDB {{ site.data.products.standard }} cluster is calculated based on the price of the most expensive region in the cluster.
+- **Multi-region pricing by the most expensive region**: The overall [compute capacity cost]({% link cockroachcloud/billing-management.md %}) for a multi-region CockroachDB {{ site.data.products.standard }} cluster is calculated based on the price of the most expensive region in the cluster.

 - **Limitations on capacity scaling**: You can decrease the provisioned capacity only three times within a 7-day period.
 You can increase the provisioned capacity at any time.

 ### More details about capacity

-We recommend that you start with [Quickstart: Provisioning and adjusting capacity](#quickstart-provision-and-adjusting-capacity) to arrive at the best initial compute capacity for your workload and that you adjust the cluster's capacity over time as the workload evolves.
+We recommend that you start with [Quickstart: Provision and adjust capacity](#quickstart-provision-and-adjust-capacity) to arrive at the best initial compute capacity for your workload and that you adjust the cluster's capacity over time as the workload evolves.
 In addition, consider the following:

 - **Smaller workloads**: CockroachDB {{ site.data.products.standard }} is well suited for workloads that require 12 or fewer vCPUs.
 By contrast, 12 vCPUs (3 nodes x 4 vCPUs) is the minimum configuration for CockroachDB {{ site.data.products.advanced }}.